Ali Laarayedh: Career

 On 20 December 2011, after President Ben Ali was deposed, he joined the Jebali Cabinet as Minister of the Interior.
 He vowed to support peace in Tunisia, rejecting religious extremism, tribalism or regionalism.
-On 22 February 2013, Laarayedh was appointed as Prime Minister after Hamadi Jebali resigned from office.
+On 22 February 2013, Laarayedh was appointed prime minister after Hamadi Jebali resigned from office.
+Laarayedh in turn resigned on 9 January 2014.

 Personal life

 Laarayedh is married and has three children.
 His wife is a medical technician.